 While most businesses don’t intend to breach their agreements, there are some specific ways a licensing agreement breach might occur.

-The licensee uses the IP in a way not authorized by the agreement, such as selling a licensed product in a territory to which they weren't granted rights.
+The licensee uses the IP in a way not authorized by the agreement, such as selling a licensed product in a territory to which they were not granted rights.

 The licensee doesn't pay the agreed-upon fees for using the IP.